Environmental Public Health Tracking: Birth Defects Data

 About one in every 33 babies is born with a birth defect.¹ Every four and a half minutes, a baby is born with a birth defect in the United States.² In Wisconsin, nearly 2,000 babies are born with a birth defect each year.

-Some women have a higher chance of having a child with a birth defect.
-Women over the age of 35 years have a higher chance of having a child with Down Syndrome than women who are younger.
+Some people have a higher chance of having a child with a birth defect.
+Parents over the age of 35 years have a higher chance of having a child with Down Syndrome than parents who are younger.

-Women who want to learn more about their risk of having a baby with a birth defect can talk with a genetics counselor.
-Women can also talk about ways to prevent birth defects with their health care provider.
+Parents can learn more about their risk of having a baby with a birth defect by talking with a genetics counselor.
+A health care provider can also help parents learn to reduce the risk of birth defects.

 References:

-1. Centers for Disease Control and Prevention.
+1. CDC (Centers for Disease Control and Prevention).
 Birth defects.

 We do not know what causes most birth defects.
 Sometimes they just happen and are not caused by anything that the parents did or didn't do.